The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And you know, that's hard.

-I mean, I will admit saying no, because you then you got to deal with what people's reaction is.
+I mean, I will admit saying no, because then you got to deal with what people's reaction is.

-You know it, and I know, saying no to anybody.
+You know it, and I know saying no to anybody.

-A lot of people want to say no to a lot of stuff and they never do because they would prefer to take the path of least resistance.
+A lot of people want to say no to a lot of stuff, and they never do because they would prefer to take the path of least resistance.

 So a lot of people get themselves in circumstances that they utterly make themselves miserable because they don't say no.

-Very hard to do to say no.
+Very hard to do, to say no.

-Bohner did it before the meeting on Sunday, and when he got to the meeting on Sunday, he stood firm on the no.
+Boehner did it before the meeting on Sunday, and when he got to the meeting on Sunday, he stood firm on the no.

 Tell the American people what's going on in there.